segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/quickstart.md

 1. If everything was set up properly you will see results about pageviews from your website:
 ![Image shows query results about page views](/img/for-analyst/quickstart/bigquery_results_1.png)

 Great!
-Now you've set up a real-time collection of all pageviews on your website.
+Now you've set up a real-time collection of all page views on your website.

-## Avanced events tracking
+## Advanced events tracking

 Let's imagine you have an e-commerce website and would like to track all user transactions.
 Of cause, this should be properly set up by developers but for the purpose of this quick guide let's send a "fake" transaction.